fauresebast/fauresebast/README.md

 Softare Engineer from EPITA graduated in 2019 (Data Science and AI major, called SCIA).

 ## My profile
-I started as a DataScientist intern for my end-of-studies internshio but I chose to focus more on programming itself as a Software Engineer.
+I started as a DataScientist intern for my end-of-studies internship but I chose to focus more on programming itself as a Software Engineer.
 I feel really comfortable with Python and I am currently working with Ruby on Rails.
 You can find more information on my [LinkedIn](https://www.linkedin.com/in/fauresebast/).

 I also like competitive programming and I am still working on improving.
 I mainly compete on [CodingGame](https://www.codingame.com/profile/3d63099f61c408eaeac7be86dc3669be7382352) and more precisely in [Clash of Codes](https://www.codingame.com/multiplayer/clashofcode) which are short challenges to solve in less than 15 minutes.
-My peak rank is 149 on 180 313 (July 24th 2020).
+My peak rank is 122 on 183 957 (August 14th 2020).

 ## My github
 My github gathers home hobby projects.
 From little web application to little project to discover new technologies such as Go.